Jugurthine War: Bestia

-Spurius, Aulus Postumius
+Spurius and Aulus Postumius

 The consul Spurius Postumius Albinus took command of the Roman army in Africa (110 BC), but failed to carry out energetic action, due to incompetence, indiscipline in his army, and – it was alleged – bribery by Jugurtha.
 Later in the year Albinus returned to Italy, leaving the command to his brother, Aulus Postumius Albinus.
 The latter, more active though no more able than his brother, decided on a bold strike, marching in mid-winter to besiege the town of Suthul, where the Numidian treasury was kept; however, the town was strongly garrisoned and excellently fortified and could not be captured.
 Postumius, anxious not to have retreated without striking the enemy a blow, allowed Jugurtha to lure him into the desolate wilds of the Sahara, where the cunning Numidian king, who had reportedly bribed Roman officers to facilitate his attack, was able to catch the Romans at a disadvantage.
 Half the Roman army was killed, and the survivors were forced to pass under a yoke in a disgraceful symbolism of surrender.
 The beaten Postumius signed a treaty permanently naming Jugurtha the king of all of Numidia and returning to the peace concluded with Bestia and Scaurus.
 The Senate, however, when it heard of this capitulation, refused to honour the conditions and continued the war.